Types of Teradata Access Rights

 Certain privileges are automatically granted when a user creates an object, such as users, databases, tables, views, etc. Automatic privileges are automatically granted by Teradata (“Creator Privilege”).
 If a table is created, the assigned privileges are DELETE, INSERT, UPDATE, SELECT, etc.

-Additionally, suppose a user creates a new database or user.
-In that case, the creator will get automatic permissions on the new object, and the newly created object will get some automatic privileges (delete, insert, update, select, etc.).
+Suppose a user creates a new database or user.
+In that case, they will receive automatic permissions on the object, and the new object will be granted certain privileges, including delete, insert, update, and select.

 Inherited Privileges